 - 1.7 What Can New Jersey Homeowners Do?

 - 1.8 Conclusion

 Begin by determining the type of refrigerant used in your air conditioning system.
 If the unit was made in 2010 or later, some refrigerant leak repair options are available.
 This is because manufacturers incorporated Puron, or r-410a as an alternative after this date.
-However, units manufactured prior to this year typically used the soon to be illegal refrigerant.
+However, units manufactured prior to this year typically used the illegal refrigerant.
 Therefore, it is essential for you to learn the type of refrigerant used in your AC unit.